zef/zef.studio/Content/about.md

 Professionally, I have been working as a freelance software developer since 2007.
 I love creating excellent and useful software, especially for iOS, which has been my primary focus for most of my career.
-I am also interested in electronics hardware and firmware development.
 Previously, I have worked professionally as a full-stack web developer, mainly building web applications with Ruby on Rails.

+I am currently working on projects in electronics hardware and firmware development, and working on opportunities in manufacturing.

 Some of the iOS software I've created for clients is in my [iOS Development Portfolio](/portfolio).